Michaelstein Abbey: History

 In a deed of Emperor Otto I dated 956 giving property to Quedlinburg Abbey is mentioned the cave church dedicated to Saint Michael, also known as the Volkmarskeller (as it is still called) near the Eggeröder spring.
 The same deed also mentions the cell of the revered anchorite Liutbirg, which traditionally was held to have been sited in or near the cave church.
 The holiness of the site proved attractive, and a religious community formed round it.

 In 1139 Beatrix II, abbess of Quedlinburg, founded a Cistercian monastery here, which was settled in 1146 by monks from Kamp Abbey.
 A few years later the new monastery was transferred away from the cave church to form Michaelstein Abbey on the present site.
 The abbey's growing property brought it great wealth, but it never settled any daughter houses of its own.

 The monastery was sacked in 1525 by rebellious mobs during the German Peasants' War.
 The church was ruined beyond repair, and was never rebuilt; religious services were held from then on in the former chapter house.
 In 1533 the remaining buildings were ransacked and devastated by Wilhelm von Haugwitz.
-In 1543 the last Roman Catholic abbot resigned, and the abbey and its assets passed into the hands of the Counts of Blankenburg, who acted as abbots.
+In 1543 the last Roman Catholic abbot resigned, and the abbey and its assets were passed into the hands of the Counts of Blankenburg, who acted as abbots.
 Under their rule the now Protestant community began a school in 1544.

 After the death of the last count in 1599, Blankenburg and its possessions, including Michaelstein Abbey, came to the Duke of Brunswick, who appointed his brother Christian abbot of Michaelstein.
 He relinquished the position in 1624, after which the Dukes instead appointed Protestant theologians.

 From 1629 to 1631 and from 1636 to 1640, during the Thirty Years' War, short-lived communities of Cistercian monks again occupied the monastery.

 In 1690 Michaelstein passed into the possession of the Dukes of Brunswick-Lüneburg.
 Under abbot Eberhard Finen a seminary for Protestant preachers was established in 1717, which operated alongside the school until 1721, when the school was closed, leaving the abbey as a seminary and a Protestant men's collegiate foundation.
-At this period substantial building works were carried out, including the conversion of part of the west wing as a Baroque church.
+At this period substantial building works were carried out, including the conversion of part of the west wing into a Baroque church.

 In 1808, under French occupation, the abbey was closed down.
-Thereafter the buildings were used only for farming purposes, largely the accommodation of farm workers, and so began many years of deterioration.
+Thereafter the buildings were used only for farming purposes, largely to accommodate farm workers, and so began many years of deterioration.